antdke/antdke.co/content/posts/2019-11-15---How-To-Get-Underpriced-Attention-To-Your-Products.md

 **Results:**

-- Unsurprisingly, ads with a known brand are more like to be viewed.
+- Unsurprisingly, ads with a known brand are more likely to be viewed.

 - Ads with an unfamiliar brand are just as likely as a familiar one to be shared if it gets viewed.